hebertzin/Importer/README.md

 # Enube-challenge

-A file importer created with Golang following best practices in software development, it also has some features such as user authentication generated tokens, pipelines for continuous integration and much more.
+Enube-Challenge is a file import application developed in Golang.
+This project follow good software development practices and features robust functionalities, including user authentication with JWT tokens, CI/CD pipelines for seamless integration, and data management using PostgreSQL.
+Designed to handle and import supplier data, the application provides endpoints for user authentication, creation and retrieval of user information, and supplier management.

 ## Techs